cmolodo/covid-19/README.md

 Death reporting lower than actual values starting on 2021-02-23 due to technical issues.

+Missed values for 2021-02-28, able to calculate previous numbers based on daily values for 2021-03-01, but couldn't calculate cumulative antigen cases as no daily number provided.
+Calculated total antigen cases by interpolating between 2021-02-27 and 2021-03-01.

 #### Placer County
 https://www.placer.ca.gov/6448/Cases-in-Placer
 Live data entered as of 2020-03-19, backfilled using JHU data, press releases, and WaybackMachine archive snapshots.
 Note that new data is only guaranteed to be released Mon/Wed/Fri.